- Height 6' 2", Weight 198 lb.

 - High School Hialeah High School

+It is fair to say that Hernandez has been one of the most controversial umpires in the majors in recent years, with his name being at the center of a number of highly-publicized spats and conflicts, when most umpires want to shun the limelight as much as possible.
 Hernandez was at the center of a highly controversial call on May 8, 2013.
-With the Cleveland Indians leading the Oakland Athletics, 4-3, in the 9th inning, Adam Rosales hit a ball that hit the firs row of seats beyond the outfield fence and bounced back on the field.
+With the Cleveland Indians leading the Oakland Athletics, 4-3, in the 9th inning, Adam Rosales hit a ball that hit the first row of seats beyond the outfield fence and bounced back on the field.
 Even after the use of video review, however, Hernandez called the ball a double and not a home run, and Rosales was left stranded on second base while Oakland lost the game a few moments later.
 A's manager Bob Melvin argued long and hard that the ball was a home run, but was ejected without having been able to convince Hernandez to reverse the call.
 What made the play especially controversial was that the video evidence did not support the ruling, and that Major League Baseball Vice-President Joe Torre admitted as much the following day, although he also stated that the call would be allowed to stand, as perfection was impossible to achieve for umpires.